snehal1992/NoteApp/README.md

 node-data.json : Persisting data from user

-playground : Playing with tech :)
+playground : js files to play with tech in order to improve app

+package.json, package-lock.json - Configuration files